INCF/incf.dai/trunk/README.txt

 >>> response  # doctest: +ELLIPSIS
 <incf.dai.response.Response object at 0x...>

+Usually, there is no need to call any of the two methods mentioned above as their main information returned is available anyway via

+>>> whs.capabilities
+(u'DescribeSRS', u'GetStructureNamesByPOI', u'ListSRSs')

 To connect to a hub not registered with INCF Central (e.g., a local